codeforpdx/PASS/CONTRIBUTING.md

 6. Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to Development branch.
 Request reviews from members of the team - you’ll need their approval to merge. \*\*Make sure to close your branch once merged.

 - Good people to ask for reviews:
-  - Development -- Jared Krajewski, Ka Hung, Kevin M., Greg Witt
+  - Development -- Jared Krajewski, Ka Hung, Kevin M., Tim S. Scott B.
   - Documentation -- Danica, Flo(rian)
 - When in doubt, ask more people for reviews!
 - Include screenshots whenever you’re building a frontend feature.